Citytv: News

 CITY-DT used to operate CP24, a cable news channel covering the Greater Toronto Area.
 During CTVglobemedia's purchase of CHUM Limited, the company chose to retain CP24, and the channel was re-aligned with CFTO (CTV).
 As a replacement, Rogers received approval for, and launched, CityNews Channel in October 2011.
 The network was modelled on Rogers-owned radio station CFTR 680, and featured news, weather, traffic reports, and other content drawing from the resources of Rogers properties such as Maclean's and Sportsnet.
 On May 30, 2013, as part of budget cuts, Rogers announced that the network would be shut down.

 Citytv continued to produce Breakfast Television for all markets, and 6:00 p.m. and late-night CityNews Tonight in Toronto only (the evening newscasts in Toronto excluded weekend broadcasts until March 2011; the 5 p.m. newscast, meanwhile, would return in September 2011).
-Sixty Citytv employees (including long-time Toronto news anchor Anne Mroczkowski) were laid off across Canada.
+60 employees (including long-time Toronto news anchor Anne Mroczkowski) were laid off across Canada.

-In 2015, Rogers cancelled the Winnipeg and Edmonton editions of Breakfast Television; in Winnipeg, it was replaced by a simulcast of the morning show from co-owned radio station CITI-FM, and the Edmonton edition was replaced by the spin-off Dinner Television, which focuses on local events and does not feature original news reporting.
+In 2015, Rogers cancelled the Winnipeg and Edmonton editions of Breakfast Television; in Winnipeg, it was replaced by a simulcast of the morning show from co-owned radio station CITI-FM, and the Edmonton edition was replaced by the spin-off Dinner Television, an evening newsmagazine and discussion program which did not feature original news reporting.